protonemedia/laravel-splade-docs/table-query-builder.md

 # Table built-in Query Builder

-Besides rendering the head, body and pagination of table, the component supports many other features like filtering and searching.
+Besides rendering the head, body and pagination of table, the component supports many other features like filtering, searching and sorting.

 ## Search Fields